isakedo/DNNsim/README.md

 *  Bit-fusion
 *  Booth enconding
 *  LSTM
-*  Change options by a configuration file
-*  Allow batching
+*  Change BIAS and OUTPUT_ACTIVATIONS global var to bool to decide

 ### Requeriments
 *   Cmake posterior to version 3.10